Can Glaze and Underglaze Be Mixed?

 Mixing Glazes with Underglazes is very inconvenient.
 It might look like it’s saving you time or the hassle of applying them separately, but it’s not worth it.

 You’ll have to add varying consistencies of underglazes and glazes and test-fire different sample pieces.
-There’s also a high chance that you waste your products, as the result can come out looking defective.
+There’s also a high chance you’ll waste your products, as the results can come out looking defective.

 Instead of experimenting with mixing, you can buy a commercially prepared underglaze, color the piece with it and apply a simple, clear glaze coat on top.
 You’ll save time you’d otherwise spend on making clay pieces for test runs.